Bruno von Freytag-Löringhoff: Research

 Logical calculi begin from elements which require analysis through pure logic.
 He considered the most fundamental element in logistic is judgment (Urteil), the most fundamental element in logic is concept, (Begriff).
-Pure philosophical logic is a closed, self-contained, system, without fundamental flaws and of great beauty and wide applicability, and attacks against classical logic are largely unjustified.
+Pure philosophical logic is a closed, self-contained system, without fundamental flaws and of great beauty and wide applicability, and attacks against classical logic are largely unjustified.
 Freytag-Löringhoff was a staunch proponent of Aristotelian logic.
 His views were challenged by Józef Maria Bocheński, Paul Bernays and Béla Juhos, who were also at the Symposium.
-Haskell Curry constructed a logical model that he used to contest Freytag-Löringhoff theses.
+Haskell Curry constructed a logical model that he used to contest Freytag-Löringhoff's theses.

-His most important contribution to logic was the study, that started in 1979, of the calculating machine of Wilhelm Schickard.
+His most important contribution to logic was the study, which started in 1979, of the calculating machine of Wilhelm Schickard.
 During his lifetime, he constructed several models, one of which he kept at his home with the help of mechanic, Erwin Epple.